Corumbá: Relations with Bolivia

 The municipality of Corumbá is bordered simultaneously by Bolivia and Paraguay, a situation that is known as tríplice border.
 Its urban area borders on the Bolivian cities of Puerto Suárez and Puerto Quijarro, which together make up a Free Zone for purchases of imported products and Bolivian crafts, the limit of which is the end of Ramon Gomes Road.
 The border with Paraguay is at the south extremity of the municipality in the agricultural zone.
 As of 2014, Bolivians are asked to prove if they have over the equivalent of $800 to receive a temporary visa.

 As a result, Corumbá has one of the highest proportions of Bolivian-Brazilians of any city.
 Ethnographic reports have found that Bolivians in the city are regularly subject to racial discrimination.

 Urbanization and demographic information

 Corumbá consists of two areas.
 The lower area is where the old village of notable architecture lies, close to the port.
 The upper area, newer and much bigger, is chessboard-shaped.
 Its architecture is not like other old Brazilian cities, where the predominant architectural style is the colonial romantic Portuguese.
 Its architecture is Italian neoclassical, the same as central Asunción, the old suburbs of Buenos Aires, the towns of the countryside of the Uruguay, and the majority of the southwestern Rio Grande do Sul.

 Its urbanization rate is very high, reaching around 90%.
 In recent years, due to a better quality of life, the population is aging and the fertility rate is decreasing.

 As of the 2010 census, there were 103,772 people living in Corumbá.
 The racial composition of the city was:

+Consular representation

+Bolivia has a Consulate in Corumbá.